Dungeons & Dragons

 This exciting camp is designed to teach kids how to play Dungeons & Dragons ® (D&D).
 Originating in 1974 and now in its fifth edition, D&D is regularly billed as the “world’s oldest roleplaying game.”
 In this class, a small group of students will learn how to play D&D with an experienced instructor.
 Students will be provided with everything they need.
 Spaces at D&D camp are extremely limited, so we encourage you to sign up today.

 Students will learn the roleplaying game (RPG) hobby by playing.
 They will begin with pre-generated characters to learn the basics of D&D in a short scenario.
 After the intro game, students will make their own characters, studying elements of characterization in literature.
-They will select a miniature figure to represent their character and will paint it so it’s unique for them.
+They will select a miniature figure to represent their character, and will learn painting skills to customize it.
 After this, they will work with the instructor to develop their character’s starting statistics.
 The rest of the week will be spent on a multi-session adventure in which the party will work together to achieve a common goal and learn to design their own adventures, studying plot structure and dramatic conflicts.

 Advanced Camp